Ranuccio I Farnese: Claim to the Portuguese throne

 Ranuccio was engaged to Archduchess Catherine Renata of Austria in 1599 but the Archduchess died shortly after and he eventually married Margherita Aldobrandini, niece of Pope Clement VIII a year later.
 As the son of Maria of Portugal, was considered as a potential king of Portugal when his childless great-uncle King Henry died.
 The throne, however, passed to Philip II of Spain, whose troops had promptly occupied the country after King Henry's death.

 His great-uncle King Henry's death triggered the struggle for the throne of Portugal when Ranuccio was 11 years old.
 As the son of the late eldest daughter of Duarte, Duke of Guimarães, the only son of King Manuel I whose legitimate descendants survived at that time, Ranuccio was according to the feudal custom, first in line to the throne of Portugal.
 However his father Alessandro Farnese, Duke of Parma was an ally of the Spanish king, another contender, so Ranuccio's rights were not claimed at the time.
 Instead, Ranuccio's maternal aunt Catarina, Duchess of Braganza, claimed the throne in an ambitious manner, but failed to become queen.

 Annexation of new areas and patronage of the arts

 Under Ranuccio I's rule, the dukedom annexed the territories of Colorno, Sala Baganza, and Montechiarugolo.
 He guided a cultural renewal in the city of Parma, supporting the arts and constructing the 4,500 seat Farnese Theater.
 Numerous improvements and monuments in Parma were constructed under Ranuccio I at his behest, including a revitalization of the University of Parma and the final expansion of the city walls.
 Construction of the Palazzo della Pilotta, the court palace of the Farnese family, was completed in 1620.

 Death and succession

 Ranuccio was succeeded by his son Odoardo, initially under the regency of Ranuccio's brother, Odoardo Farnese.

 Issue

-Ranuccio married Donna Margarita Aldobrandini, daughter of Don Giovanni Francesco Aldobrandini, Prince of Carpineto and Donna Olimpia Aldobrandini, Princess of Meldola, on 7 May 1600 in Rome, St. Sixtus.
+Ranuccio married Donna Margherita Aldobrandini, daughter of Don Giovanni Francesco Aldobrandini, Prince of Carpineto and Donna Olimpia Aldobrandini, Princess of Meldola, on 7 May 1600 in Rome, St. Sixtus.
 The couple had nine children: